opsfolio/resource-surveillance/README.md

 $ surveilr notebooks cat --cell notebooksInfoSchemaDiagram  # show the notebooks admin PlanUML ERD stored in the database
 $ surveilr notebooks cat --cell surveilrInfoSchemaDiagram   # show the surveilr PlanUML ERD stored in the database
 ```

-In order to ensure that the Resource Surveillance agent is extensible, we
-leverage SQLite heavily for both storage of data but also storing the SQL it
-needs to bootstrap itself, perform migrations, and conduct regular
-administrative and query operations.

 The key to that extensibility is the `code_notebook_cell` table which stores SQL
 (called _SQL notebook cells_) or other interpretable code in the database so